hossainarif726/Machine_Learning_algorithms_with_practise/README.md

 * [Resources](#resources)

 ## Description
-This repository is about my **2 Month** journey of **Machine Learning** Algorithm.
-I have completed some important algorithm with hands on practise.
+This repository is about my **2 Month** journey of **Machine Learning** Algorithms.
+I have completed some important algorithms with hands on practise.
 I have used most of the datasets from **Kaggle**.
 I haven't uploaded CNN dataset because of the dataset contains 10,000 image.
 With every .py file there is the dataset which is being used on that file.
-There is also a **'Dataset_uesd'** folder which contains all the datasets.
+There is also a **'Dataset_uesd'** folder which contains all the datasets in one place.
 **Thank you**

 ## Index